Swimming with whale sharks in Cebu is one of the main tourist attractions in the Philippines.

 SWIMMING WITH WHALE SHARKS IN CEBU

-A common question that gets asked is if it’s safe to go swimming with whale sharks in Cebu and the answer is Yes, 100%.
+A common question that gets asked is if it’s safe to go swimming with whale sharks in Cebu and the answer is Yes.

 Even though whale sharks are the biggest fish in the ocean that can grow up to 32ft and weigh 200 tonnes, they are very humble creatures and there’s nothing to be afraid of.

-Whale sharks are filter feeders which means they swim with their mouth wide open when feeding on plankton and other small fish before filtering out excess saltwater.
+Whale sharks are filter feeders which means they swim with their mouths wide open when feeding on plankton and other small fish before filtering out excess salt water.
 They don’t like the taste of humans!

 SHOULD I DO THE OSLOB WHALE SHARK WATCHING?

 The whale sharks Cebu activity has been controversial since it started.
 I would much rather see the whale sharks in their natural habitat without the feeding of them and without crowds of tourists.

 However, the community in Oslob seems to be working hard to control and educate the crowds, and limit impacts on the Cebu whale sharks themselves.

 I’ve listed some bullet points below that might help you decide whether to go or not to go and swim with the whale sharks in Cebu.